To be sure, South Africa is a fantastic travel destination. But I have to be honest: it took me a while to really ‘get’

-With seasons opposite to Europe or North America, South Africa makes for a great winter destination.
-And with an excellent network of backpacker hostels as well as affordable (for a developed country) hotels and guesthouses, it represents good value for budget travellers looking for high standards but without the higher costs of Australia, Europe, Japan or the USA.
+With seasons opposite to Europe and North America, South Africa is perfect for a winter trip.
+And with an excellent network of backpacker hostels as well as affordable (for a developed country) hotels and guesthouses, it offers amazing value.

 5 tips for South Africa backpacking

-If you’re planning to travel in South Africa, I have a couple of high-level tips for you to start with:
+If you’re planning to travel to South Africa, I have a couple of essential tips first of all:

 Seriously… go to the wild coast!
-(This was my favorite region — it’s very beautiful and rustic, and feels a bit more adventurous.
+This was my favorite region — it’s beautiful and rustic and somehow feels a bit more adventurous.
 For me, it was easily the best part of my journey.

 Public transportation is very lacking, which is why most travelers either self-drive or take the Baz Bus, a hop-on hop-off backpacker bus service.
 This bus does have some frustrating limitations though.
 If you can drive a car, you may prefer traveling this way.
 I hitched rides with some other backpackers who had rented a car and it made everything a lot easier.
 However, the Baz Bus is still a good option if you don’t want to self-drive in South Africa.

-You can do a point-to-point route without any backtracking by flying in to Cape Town and flying out of Johannesburg (or the other way around).
+You can do a point-to-point route without any backtracking by flying into Cape Town and flying out of Johannesburg (or the other way around).
 I managed to book a return like this via the same airline.
-It cost the same as a normal return, while avoiding the need for an extra internal flight.
+It cost the same as a normal return while avoiding the need for an extra internal flight.